Linch-Foox/Linch-Foox/readme.md

 # 👋 Hi, I'm Linch Foox

-I'm interested in technology, cybersecurity, cryptography, networking, and engineering.
+I enjoy building practical projects in cybersecurity, networking, Linux, and software engineering.
+I like learning by experimenting and documenting what I build.

 ## [●] About Me
 - Interested in IT infrastructure, networking, Linux, and cybersecurity